ballerina-platform/module-ballerinax-redis/docs/spec.md

 - `rPush`: Append one or multiple values to a list.
 - `rPushX`: Append one or multiple values to a list, only if the list exists.

-## 3.4 Set Commands
+## 3.4 Set Operations

 Set Operations allow manipulation of sets in Redis.

-Ballerina Redis connector supports the following set commands:
+Ballerina Redis connector supports the following set operations:

 - `sAdd`: Add one or more members to a set.
 - `sCard`: Get the number of members in a set.